-Annual in-person meeting of the Research Network leadership at a location convenient to the majority of the leadership members;

-- Annual in-person meeting of the PI and/or co-PIs with HRSA/MCHB leadership and other pertinent stakeholder groups to provide updates on the work of the Research Network; and - Annual in-person meeting for up to two people (the PI and one key personnel) for 2 days at the HRSA MCH RN and Single Investigator Innovation Programs Grantee Meeting in the Washington, D.C. metropolitan area.
+- Annual in-person Research Network leadership meeting once a year in the Washington, D.C. metropolitan area; - Annual in-person meeting of the PI and/or co-PIs with HRSA/MCHB leadership to provide updates on the Research Network; - Annual in-person attendance for up to two people (the PI and one key personnel) for 2 days at the HRSA MCH Research Network and Single Investigator Innovation Program Grantee Meeting in the Washington, D.C. metropolitan area; and